Health and wellbeing of our Communities

-I am so inspired by those who work, help and support the health of our communities whether that be through medical research, not-for-profit organisations, our on-ground practitioners or those who gather to make a difference.
+I am so inspired by those who work, help and support the health and well-being of our communities whether that be through medical research, not-for-profit organisations, our on-ground practitioners or those who gather to make a difference.
 I try to volunteer my creative services where I can to support these amazing communities of health, as I believe we all have a story to tell and through my visual storytelling I hope I can promote these inspiring stories.
 Below are a range of health and community issues I have drawn out:

 - Aged Care